fg24davies/CV/README.md

 -Describe what you did/ how used this skill.
 -Describe the result/ what happened.

+Logical problem solver

+I have a methodical approach to solving problems, which I employed regularly throughout my Physics degree.
+This was the case for both practical and theoretical work; determining why an experimental set up was not work or calculating the solution to a complex mathematical problem.
+Being an analtyical thinker, I am able to break down a complex problem into small, simple steps from which to build a solution.
+I have applied my problem solving skills throughout learning to code.
+Break down complex requirements into small and simple steps and build a solution this way.
+I have taken external code reviews to continue to improve my problem solving process in code.
+-Describe the TECH situation and task/challenge.
+-Describe what you did/ how used this skill.
+-Describe the result/ what happened.

+Confident communicator

+Fast and enthusiastic learner

+Empathetic Team player

 ### Problem-Solver

-I am an analytical thinker
+I am an analytic thinker and
-Busy restaurants have a number of unforeseen problems that arise.
-As manager, I felt confident in finding logical solutions calmly.
-In programming, I found problem-solving to be a key skill for debugging and being able to think rationally when something is not working. - Asking questions is a very important skill in development for ensuring the solution solves the problem presented.
-I have learnt this skill from my teaching experience; liaising with the parent and the child to really understand what the student needs so I could plan my lessons accordingly.
-This led to successful results, students getting into top UK schools and achieving high exam results.
- - I have always been an analytical thinker; in my degree I would analyse data and provide formal reports of the results.  for my dissertation created a model and spent time analysing the results in order to discern patterns between two sets of data.
-At Makers, I continued to use this skill

-### Team Player
-I value open and friendly communication within the team; ensuring all team members are aware of each other's emotions and challenges is important for mitigating conflicts and  creating a productive environment.
-Makers team experience --- final project ?
-Working in a team f.
+I have naturally developed problem solving skills from studying maths up to degree level which I have utilised when coding.
+Particularly I enjoy writing algorithms in my spare time indepdendently which required a lot of perseverance, but has improved my debugging and testing skills (examples Python and Ruby).
+During my time at Makers I have taken several external reviews and have used feedback to improve my ability to TDD and refactor code.

+Degree

+Makers - taking big problems/ or tasks and breaking them down into small simple steps, looking at them in a number of different ways in order to come up with a solution.

 ### Communicator

+I have confident communication skills thanks to my experience in people-facing roles in hospitality and teaching.
+Whilst volunteering in after-school teaching to gain experience, I had a student who’s reading age was slipping.
+The parents had noticed that they were no longer reading at home or completing their reading record.
+Communication was key here in understanding where the problem lay; spending time talking to the student to learn as much about their reading and asking the parents questions for more insight.
+I understood that it was not that the student was uninterested in reading but that the material was repetitive and I expressed my opinions to the parents.
+I was then able to plan a solution more effectively to re-engage the student and with the parents' support.
+This led to a renewed enthusiasm for reading and the student’s reading record being completed every day.
+Asking questions and communicating openly are the first steps to solving a problem and I am pleased that Lingumi values this so highly.

 As a restaurant manager I communicated with my staff, suppliers, customers on a daily basis.
 I feel confident in being able to communicate with a wide range of people At Makers I used these communication skills to lead team stand ups and retros.
 I presented the technical demo of two team projects to my cohort and wider audience, answering questions confidently.
 Enjoyed teaching, communicate with someone how to do something

+Learning so much new technology, workshops, pair programming, understanding the requirements, coaches give us a specification, communicate with them to break down what the want, Reviews, learning to communicate my process to who I am working with

+### Team Player

+I am a good teamplayer and strongly believe everyone has something to contribute to a team.
+Whilst working as a restaurant manager, I have seen how much teamwork matters in delivering a good product (in this case a pleasant dining experience).
+You cannot work all shifts at a restaurant and situations will always arise when you are not there.
+I was keen that all the staff, including myself, could learn from each other’s experience and I created a channel so that staff could share how they handled a certain situation or their knowledge of a new dish.
+I also ensured I worked at least one shift with each team member and so that there was a regular opportunity for me to receive and give feedback.
+This meant the entire team learnt more quickly and felt supported; our staff turnover was low and our team worked cohesively, in turn providing better customer experience.
+I am very much team-oriented in work and life; celebrating the wins together and valuing the entire team’s output over personal successes.

+I value open and friendly communication within the team; ensuring all team members are aware of each other's emotions and challenges is important for mitigating conflicts and  creating a productive environment.
+Makers team experience --- final project ?
+Working in a team f

+Work
+Restaurant

+Makers
+Team project believe no one left behind, knowledge sharing so the team can progress as a whole

 ### Empathizer
 I create a personalized approach to everyone and am able to see their differences and specialties.
 As a teaching assistant, it was my job to understand student’s particular struggles, responding with a kind and patient manner meant I could design a program of work for them to help them reach their full potential.

-- working in a team with people from different backgrounds and people's various motivations and levels of
+- working in a team with people from different backgrounds and people's various motivations and levels of experience.
+Empathy played a huge part in our team projects at Makers,

 # Experience